wordpress-clients/wp-api-angular/README.md

 ## Bootstrap

-An exported function instead `WpApiLoaderFactory` is mandatory to be used with [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) or [Ionic 2](http://ionic.io/).
+An exported function `WpApiLoaderFactory` is mandatory to be used with [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) or [Ionic 2](http://ionic.io/).

 ```js